netlify-labs/netlify-plugin-a11y/README.md

 Check for accessibility issues on critical pages of your Netlify website.

 ## What does this plugin do?
-This plugin uses The [`pa11y`](https://github.com/pa11y/pa11y) (which in turn uses [`axe-core`](https://github.com/dequelabs/axe-core)) to check your Netlify project for accessibility issues.
+This plugin uses [`pa11y`](https://github.com/pa11y/pa11y) (which in turn uses [`axe-core`](https://github.com/dequelabs/axe-core)) to check your Netlify project for accessibility issues.

 If issues are found, the plugin generates a report which provides:
-- the page on which the issue was found
+- the path to the HTML file in which the error was found
-- a description of the issue with a link to the relevant [Deque University rule](https://dequeuniversity.com/rules/axe/latest)
+- a description of the error with a link to the relevant [Deque University rule](https://dequeuniversity.com/rules/axe/latest)
 - the name of the error within the aXe API
-- the path to the the relevant DOM element
+- the path to the the DOM element associated with the error
 - the DOM element itself
 - the total number of issues on the page
 - the sum of *all* issues across *all* pages that were checked